 - Debug - Please add Variable/Expression Change Breakpoints

 - Debug - Break when back to selected frame

 This section is incomplete and likely outdated.

 If you are a regular contributor to the TikiWiki project, then you may be eligible for a free license to PhpStorm.

-Just contact Nelson (nkoth on IRC) and ask him for the user name and license key.
-Then:
+- Contact Nelson (nkoth on IRC) and ask him for the username and license key.

 - Start PhpStorm